alexisszabo/aurelia-authentication/doc/baseConfig.md

 loginOnSignup : true;
 // If loginOnSignup == false: The SPA url to which the user is redirected after a successful signup (else loginRedirect is used) signupRedirect : '#/login';
-// reload page when token expires.
-0 = don't reload (default), 1 = do reload page
-expiredReload : 0;
-// reload page when storage changed aka login/logout in other tabs/windows.
-0 = don't reload (default), 1 = do reload page
-storageChangedReload : 0;
+// The SPA url to load when the token expiresexpiredRedirect = '#/';
+// The SPA url to load when the authentication status changed in other tabs/windows (detected through storageEvents) storageChangedRedirect = '#/';

 // API related options